Strategically located in central west Europe, Switzerland shares its land borders with Austria, France, Germany and Liechtenstein.

 Switzerland incurred the highest trade surpluses with the following countries:

 - United States: US$19.6 billion (country-specific trade surplus in 2018)

 - Singapore: $4.1 billion

 - Netherlands: $2.7 billion

 Among Switzerland’s trading partners that generate the greatest positive trade balances, Swiss surpluses with the Netherlands (up 2,964%), Russia (up 123.3%) and Hong Kong (up 83.5%) grew at the fastest pace from 2017 to 2018.

 These positive cashflow streams clearly indicate Switzerland’s competitive advantages with the above countries, but also represent key opportunities for Switzerland to develop country-specific strategies to optimize its overall position in international trade.

 Companies Servicing Swiss Trading Partners

-Forty-eight corporations based in Switzerland rank among Forbes Global 2000 for 2015.
+Forty-eight corporations based in Switzerland rank among Forbes Global 2000.
 Below is a sample of the major Swiss companies that Forbes included:

 - Nestlé (food processing)